microsoft/onnxruntime/js/README.md

    ```
 ### E2E Testing with Detox framework

-  When Testing with integrated [Detox](https://wix.github.io/Detox/docs/next/introduction/getting-started) for Android and iOS e2e apps:
+  When testing with integrated [Detox](https://wix.github.io/Detox/docs/next/introduction/getting-started) framework for Android and iOS e2e apps:
   - Detox prerequisites:

     Install detox command line tools:
     ```
     yarn global add detox-cli
     ```
-    Install applesimutils which is quired by Detox to work with iOS simulators.
+    Install applesimutils which is required by Detox to work with iOS simulators.
 (Requires a MacOS device)
     ```
     brew tap wix/brew
     brew install applesimutils
     ```
-  - Add Jest and install Detox itself for e2e Detox project from project directory `<ORT_ROOT>/js/react_native/e2e`.
+  - Add [Jest](https://jestjs.io/) dependency and install Detox itself for e2e Detox project from project directory `<ORT_ROOT>/js/react_native/e2e`.
     ```
     yarn add "jest@^29" --dev
     ```
-    At the end of this step, should be able to see jest written to `package.json` file in the project root folder.
+    At the end of this step, should be able to see jest written to `package.json` file under the project root folder.

     Then install detox itself.
     ```